-Red Fort at Delhi was the official Residence of the Mughal Emperors for nearly Two Centuries from mid 16th century to mid 18th century.
+Red Fort at Delhi was the official Residence of the Mughal Emperors for nearly Two Centuries from the mid 16th century to mid 18th century.
 1857 Rebellion against the British saw the British winning the rebellion.
 The British had destroyed two-thirds of the inner structures of the Red fort.
 Later on, under Lord Curzon, Viceroy of India, repairers to the fort walls, gardens and water channels were made.
-Heritage buildings, Gardens, Palaces, etc, in the red fort museum complex are now a UNESCO World Heritage site.
+Heritage buildings, Gardens, Palaces, etc, in the red fort museum complex, are now a UNESCO World Heritage site.

 On the ramparts of Red Fort, the Prime Mister of India hoists national flag each year on Indian Independence day, i.e. on August 15th.

 Red Fort was designed by the same designer who designed the Taj Mahal at Agra.
-The Red fort architecture is considered ultimate Mughal creativity under Shah Jahan.
+The Red fort architecture is considered the ultimate Mughal creativity under Shah Jahan.
 His son and successor, Emperor Aurangzeb, added the Pearl Mosque to the private quarters of the emperor.
 Persian emperor Nadir Shah has defeated the Mughals in 1739 and looted most of the valuables including the Peacock Throne (which cost twice as much as the cost of construction of Taj Mahal) and world’s most expensive diamond Kohinoor or Koh-i-Noor.
 Kohinoor Diamond is currently part of Queen Elizabeth II’s Royal Crown.

-Red Fort is one of the must see places to visit in Delhi.
+Red Fort is one of the must-see places to visit in Delhi.
 Delhi sightseeing would not be complete, without a visit to Red Fort.

 Structures Inside the Red Fort Museum or Complex